 How it works

-Queries per second (QPS) is the number of requests received per second.
-Application Load Balancer (ALB) instances use Simple Log Service to record client access data.
-A Horizontal Pod Autoscaler (HPA) monitors the QPS data of a service from these records and scales the corresponding workloads, such as deployments and StatefulSets.
+QPS is the number of requests received per second.
+ALB instances record client access data through Simple Log Service (SLS).
+Horizontal Pod Autoscaler (HPA) monitors the QPS data based on these recorded data and scale the corresponding workloads (such as Deployment and StatefulSet).

 Prerequisites